 - Funds teams that can address important aspects of the safety and effectiveness of COVID-19 vaccines with public health relevance and with attention to all priority groups including Indigenous persons;

-- Curate a list of priority issues and questions related to COVID-19 vaccine safety and effectiveness;
+- Curates a list of priority issues and questions related to COVID-19 vaccine safety and effectiveness;

-- Inventory existing resources and networks that have the capacity and mandate to monitor vaccine safety and effectiveness, and support them to increase the scope and scale of their activities required to monitor more comprehensively and quickly the roll-out of COVID-19 vaccines; and
+- Inventories existing resources and networks that have the capacity and mandate to monitor vaccine safety and effectiveness, and supports them to increase the scope and scale of their activities to more comprehensively and quickly monitor the roll-out of COVID-19 vaccines; and

-The VSRG will review proposals for vaccine safety/effectiveness studies emerging from the two Working Groups.
-The CITF’s Executive Committee (EC) will function as an arm’s-length audit/finance committee to ensure that due diligence has been done when the VSRG draws on public funds, as they come from the CITF’s budget.
+The VSRG will review proposals for vaccine safety and effectiveness studies in association with its two Working Groups.
+Once proposals pass initial selection, they are sent out for external review, before returning to the VSRG which makes a recommendation to the CITF’s Executive Committee (EC).
+The CITF’s EC will function as an arm’s-length audit/finance committee to ensure that due diligence has been done when the VSRG draws on public funds, as they come from the CITF’s budget.
 The CITF EC will then recommend studies for approval by PHAC for financing.

 James D. Kellner